 As a submissive, those feelings carry over, and I do often see red flags where others may not see them.
 A Dominant who tries to tell a submissive what is right to believe, for example, would be a red flag for me.
 A Dominant with a list of preset and non-negotiable rules would be another.
 I may be a submissive, but I am not a submissive person.
 If anything, I’m quite the opposite.

 When it comes to communicating my needs and wants, I believe,. quite simply, in being honest.
 Humour can help break the ice, but sometimes we have to be serious to be clear that we are being serious about what we want.
 Honorifics are probably okay, sometimes, but both partners should feel the need to be able to speak freely with or without them.
-With all three of the men that I am involved with, I have frank, honest and heartfelt conversations.
-Of course humour has its place, but so does being honest and being real.
+With bot of the men that I am involved with, I have frank, honest and heartfelt conversations.
+Of course humour and kink has its place, but so does being honest and being real.
 If you can’t be honest and real with one another, the chances are good that you probably don’t have much of a connection, after all.

 *Names have been changed.